 Although people had ordered 3 mixed grills.
 I opted to be different and went for the Kulbasti (Grilled Lamb Steak) (£20).
-This was again served with mac and cheese and salad for the sides.
+This was again served with mac, cheese and salad for the sides.
 Certainly, it was an enjoyable feast but mainly it was desserts that caught my eye!

-How great does all of these above desserts look right?
+How great do all of the above desserts look right?

 I chose the hot chocolate brownie, filled with melted hot chocolate.
 It was divine, served with ice cream and garnished with fresh strawberries.
 This dessert is one I would have over and over again!
 Haha!

 The others were called Warm Baklava, Tarshish Kadayif, Tiramisu and Peardrop.

-The owner of Tarshish was friendly and easily approached, also opened up rooftop for us and showed us around the restaurant as well from the top of the roof.
+The owner of Tarshish was friendly and easily approached.
+They also opened up rooftop for us and showed us around the restaurant as well from the top of the roof.
 The waiting time for our food was not too bad, same for our mains either.

-Loved the mains and starters presentation on how there looked, was truly spot on.
+Loved the mains and starters presentation on how it looked, was truly spot on.
 Everything was captured really well and worth sharing with others.
-Although each food looked amazing, some main dishes are pretty pricey, especially if you’re going for steaks, but the overall pricing of their main dishes ranges between £11-£38 and starters from £5-7, which is reasonable for a restaurant and rooftop dining experience.
+Although each food looked amazing, some main dishes were pretty pricey.
+Especially if you’re going for steaks.
+Overall pricing of their main dishes ranges between £11-£38 and starters from £5-7.

 The atmosphere in Tarshish is very family oriented and a friendly environment.
 I saw plenty of different generations enjoying themselves, so it’s not just for the younger generation.
-The experience was really good.
-I got welcomed by their staff members and served as and when needed.
+The experience was really good, I was welcomed by their staff members and served as and when needed.
 The food at Tarshish is all Halal, which is a huge plus and definitely a well worth recommendation for this newly opened restaurant.

 Overall, I gave Tarshish an 8.5/10.

-Hope you enjoyed this blog post on Tarshish.
+Hope you enjoyed the blog post on Tarshish.
 Leave your comments below for suggestions on what you’d like to see next.

 Disclaimer: My visit to Tarshish was a complimentary invitation along with other food bloggers.